1st June 2022

 How often do dogs go into heat?

-Most female dogs come into heat twice a year, but this can vary from dog to dog.
-It can take time for female dogs to develop regular cycles before it becomes easier for you to keep track of when their seasons should arrive.
+Most female dogs come into heat every six months, but this can depend on their breed and size.
+Some dogs have longer or shorter seasons, and it can take time for them to develop regular heat cycles before it becomes easier for you to keep track of when their season will arrive.

 How long is a dog in season?